-It’s not that easy to define what a “guitar hero” is.
-However, with a player like Tom Morello, we can easily check out all the important elements that make one.
+It’s not easy to define what a “guitar hero” really is.
+However, with a player like Tom Morello, we get the privilege to witness some of the elements that make one.
 But we’re not just talking about the technique or how well a musician applies music theory in practice.
-Tom has something else to add here: innovativeness.
-Just around the time when the 1990s came, pretty much everyone thought that the electric guitar has been taken to extremes and that no one will ever find anything new to do with it after the 1980s shredders pushed the limits.
+Tom has always brought a unique sense of innovativeness to the table.

-However, Tom Morello managed to put a completely different twist in the guitar-playing game and has taken the instrument to territories that no one has dreamed of.
-In fact, he ended up implementing the electric guitar in ways no one ever thought were even possible.
-To put it simply, Tom is an innovator.
+Tom Morello has managed to put a completely different twist in the guitar-playing game and has taken the instrument to territories that no one has dreamed of.
+Often referring to himself as the “DJ” of his bands, he ended up implementing the electric guitar in ways no one ever thought were even possible.

 What Guitar Does Tom Morello Play?

-Years Used: 1986 to now (although it’s been heavily modified)
+Years Used: 1986 to Present (although it’s been heavily modified)

 Finish: Light-blue with custom additions